sturd/glBase/README.md

 ## Requires ##

 This software is built upon a couple of supporting libraries that are required in your build system before the software can be compiled.
-These libraries are listed below;
+These libraries are listed below.

 ---
   - [libsdl](http://www.libsdl.org/)
   - [libsdl_mixer](http://www.libsdl.org/projects/SDL_mixer/)